WittmannF/sort-google-scholar/README.md

+### Sort Google Scholar by the Number of Citations
 This Python code ranks publications data from Google Scholar by the number of citations.
 It is useful for finding relevant papers in a specific field.